brg8/rubygemstats/README.md

-The rubygemstats gem gets gem statistics from the gem page on http://rubygems.org.
+The rubygemstats gem gets statistics from the gem page on http://rubygems.org.

 ```
 require "rubygemstats"